History of Reiki

 students who became grandmasters of

 Usui Reiki Ryoho.
-After World War II
+After World War

-the practice of Reiki was Westernized
+II the practice of Reiki was

-different Reiki methods being taught.
-Some have their
+number of different Reiki methods being taught.

-roots in Usui’s methods but many do not and very few
+Some have their roots in Usui’s methods but many do

-are true to Usui Reiki Ryoho.
-This is one of the
+not and very few are true to Usui Reiki Ryoho.
+This

-reasons why I refer to my methods as a “Western Usui
+is one of the reasons why I refer to my methods as a

-Tradition”.
+“Western Usui Tradition”.

 Becoming a Reiki Master